Confidence sets in nonparametric calibration of exponential L\'evy models: Introduction

+In this paper we restrict ourselves to L\'evy processes $X_t$ with finite activity.
+Exponential L\'evy models generalize the Black--Scholes model by accounting in addition to volatility and drift for jumps in the price process.
+They are capable of reproducing not only a volatility smile or skew but also the effect that the smile or skew is more pronounced for shorter maturities.
 A thorough discussion of this model is given in the monograph by Cont and Tankov~\cite{ContTankov3}.
 They introduced in \cite{ContTankov,ContTankov2} a nonparametric calibration method for this model based on prices of European call and put options, in which a least squares approach is penalized by relative entropy.
-Belomestny and Rei\ss~\cite{calibration} used a different approach to the same estimation problem, where they regularized by a spectral cut-off and constructed estimators that achieve the minimax rates of convergence.
+Regularizing by a spectral cut--off, Belomestny and Rei\ss~\cite{calibration} used a different approach to the same estimation problem.
+Their method achieves the minimax rates of convergence, meaning that their estimators optimize the rate of convergence for the least favorable constellation in a given class of L\'evy processes.
 We show asymptotic normality and construct confidence sets and intervals for their estimation procedure.
-Methods similar to theirs were also applied by Belomestny \cite{belomestny} to estimate the fractional order of regular L\'evy processes of exponential type and by Trabs \cite{trabs} to estimate self-decomposable L\'evy processes.
+Methods similar to theirs were also applied by Belomestny \cite{belomestny} to estimate the fractional order of regular L\'evy processes of exponential type, by Belomestny and Schoenmakers~\cite{BelomestnySchoenmakers2011} to calibrate a Libor model and by Trabs \cite{trabs:2011} to estimate self--decomposable L\'evy processes.

 Confidence sets measure how reliable the estimation is.
 This is particularly important if the calibrated model is to be used for pricing and hedging.
 For a recent review on pricing and hedging in exponential L\'evy models see~\cite{pricing_and_hedging} and the references therein.
 For the influence of model uncertainty on the pricing see~\cite{cont}.